abdohamdy7/abdohamdy7.github.io/_pages/about.md

 ## 🎓 Academic Journey

 - 🧠 **PhD in Electrical Engineering and Computer Science**
-  Khalifa University of Science and Technology, 2023 – Present
+  Khalifa University of Science and Technology, Abu-Dhabi, UAE, 2023 – Present
   *Focusing on online risk-aware motion planning for autonomous vehicles.*
   Working under the supervision of [Dr. Majid Khonji](https://www.ku.ac.ae/college-people/majid-khonji) 👨‍🏫 in the [Autonomous Vehicles Lab](https://avlab.io/) 🚗.

 - 📚 **MSc in Electrical Engineering and Computer Science**
-  Khalifa University of Science and Technology, 2021 – 2022
+  Khalifa University of Science and Technology, Abu-Dhabi, UAE, 2021 – 2022
   *Thesis on eco-driving and control strategies for connected autonomous vehicles at signalized intersections.*
   Supervised by [Dr. Ameena Al-Sumaiti](https://www.ku.ac.ae/college-people/ameena-al-sumaiti) 👩‍🏫 in the [Smart Operation Research Lab](https://www.ku.ac.ae/facilities/the-smart-operation-lab) 📈.
+  Graduated with a **CGPA of 4.0 / 4.0** 🏅 and from thesis, published **Two journal papers**, ranked in the **top 2% and top 8%**.

+- 🎓 **BEng in Computers and Systems Engineering**
+  Minya University, Faculty of Engineering, Minya, Egypt
+  Graduated with **Very Good with Honors** 🌟 from the **Department of Computers and Systems Engineering**.

 ---